abc1199281/SW_InterviewPrep/1_DataStructure/Others/DisjointSet.md

 ~~~

 ## 5. Alternative
-- For connectivity problems, there is no algernative solution.
+- For connectivity problems, there is no better solution.
 Because it has been almost constant time complexity.

 ## 6. C++ Container
 - No existing containers, we should implemented them.